Pangean megamonsoon: Monsoon climate on Pangea

-During the Northern Hemisphere winter, when the earth’s tilt was directed away from the sun, the circulation reversed as the area of maximum solar insolation shifted toward the Southern Hemisphere.
+During the Northern Hemisphere winter, when Earth’s tilt was directed away from the Sun, the circulation reversed as the area of maximum solar insolation shifted toward the Southern Hemisphere.
 Air then traveled from Laurasia (region of high pressure), across the Tethys Ocean to Gondwana (region of low pressure).
 Moisture advection toward the Southern Hemisphere would have fueled heavy precipitation along the Gondwana coasts, while Laurasia remained very dry.

-East Asian Monsoon compared to Pangean Megamonsoon
+Comparison to present day

 There are marked similarities between factors contributing to the East Asian monsoon and those that would have influenced Pangean climate.
 That supports the theory that Pangean climate was dominated by the monsoon and aids in its study by providing paleoclimatologists with a present-day example to which they can compare their findings.

-Firstly, the width of the Tethys Ocean is believed to have been roughly the same as that of the Indian Ocean.
-It is well-documented that the Indian Ocean can provide onshore-moving air masses with enough moisture to support a monsoon-driven environment.
+The width of the Tethys Ocean is believed to have been roughly the same as that of the Indian Ocean.
+It is well documented that the Indian Ocean can provide onshore-moving air masses with enough moisture to support a monsoon-driven environment.
 Thus, the Tethys should have been able to as well.

-Additionally, many paleoclimate models have attempted to recreate climate patterns on Pangea.
+Many paleoclimate models have attempted to recreate climate patterns on Pangea.
 The models have yielded results that are comparable with the East Asian Monsoon.
 For instance, one model reported that the seasonal pressure differential (wintertime high pressure – summertime low pressure) over the continent was 25 millibars, while the Asian pressure varies by 36 millibars on average throughout the year.

-It has also been noted Pangea possessed a mountain range that potentially played a similar role in the megamonsoon like that of the present Tibetan Plateau in the East Asian Monsoon.
+The Central Pangean Mountains potentially played a similar role in the megamonsoon as the Tibetan Plateau in the East Asian Monsoon.
 Model simulations suggest that without the presence of the mountain range, the monsoon circulation would have been substantially weakened.
-Higher elevations may have intensified the atmospheric circulation by maximizing the surface heatingand subsequently the latent heat release during the summer rainy season.
-There is still significant uncertainty regarding the extent of the impact that range would have had, however, because mountain elevations are still unknown.
+Higher elevations may have intensified the atmospheric circulation by maximizing the surface heating and subsequently the latent heat release during the summer rainy season.
+There is still significant uncertainty regarding the extent of the impact that range would have had, however, because mountain elevations are unknown.

 Geologic record

 Coal and evaporites

 Coal is typically an indicator of moist climates since it needs both plant matter and humid conditions to form.
 The poleward progression of coal deposits with time suggests that the regions of maximum rainfall shifted away from the equator.
-Nonetheless, the employment coal as climatic indicator of precipitation is still employed with caution by geologists, as its creation secondarily depends on rainfall amounts.
+Nonetheless, the employment of coal as a climatic indicator of precipitation is still employed with caution by geologists, as its creation secondarily depends on rainfall amounts.
 When a significant amount of evaporation occurs, evaporites are formed, which therefore signifies arid conditions.